Table of Contents

 However, the CRA has multiple systems in place to find out if you have unpaid taxes.
 One of those systems enables the CRA to receive a copy of the T4 slips issued by your employer, making it easy for the agency to determine whether you paid your taxes or not.

 And once the CRA finds out that you haven’t paid your taxes, you have to pay whatever you owe in full plus a late filing penalty of 5% of what you owe and an interest of 1% for every month you are late, compounded daily starting May 1st for up to 12 months.
+If you know you owe taxes, doing nothing will only make things worse.
+Fortunately, there are several options available if you owe taxes and can’t pay.

 In other words, failing to pay your taxes can attract a penalty of up to 17% of what you owe plus interest, making it more difficult to repay your tax debt.
 And that’s not all.
 Not filing your tax returns is also a criminal offence.